 Transportation is a game of slight adjustments that bring massive rewards when scaled.
 Every penny adds up in a network that spans millions of miles and gallons every year.
 Even slight adjustments to your MPG reap cost avoidance that will influence your bottom line.

 Consider the example above: a fuel efficiency discrepancy of merely 0.5 MPG in a truck carrying the same freight on the same lane being carried on the same day, creates an on-cost of over $20.
-When driving from Milwaukee to Atlanta, freight travels 810 miles.
-The difference between reimbursing at a 6.0 MPG (which, remember, is on the high end of the industry average) and a 6.5 mpg results in almost 8 percent in incremental fuel savings.
+When driving from Milwaukee to Atlanta, freight travels 818 miles.
+The difference between reimbursing at a 6.0 MPG (which, remember, is on the high end of the industry average) and a 6.5 mpg results in over 9 percent in incremental fuel savings.
 Adding this up across a large network leads to huge cost avoidance.